Date of Last Review: 5 December 2024

-Modern slavery a crime and a violation of fundamental human rights.
+Modern slavery is a crime and a violation of fundamental human rights.
 It affects many millions of people around the world and takes various forms, including slavery, servitude, forced and compulsory labour and human trafficking.

 The Payments Innovation Forum (“PIF”, “the Company”, “our”, “we”) is making a voluntary statement on modern slavery and human trafficking in relation to section 54 of the Modern Slavery Act 2015.

-In the 2022 financial year, the Company’s annual turnover was below £36 million.
+In the 2023 financial year, the Company’s annual turnover was below £36 million.
 Given the size of our company, we are not required to make a modern slavery statement.
 However, given that modern slavery is one of the biggest human rights crises of our times we are making this voluntary statement to show our commitment to ethical trading principles, and to set out the steps we are taking to monitor our supply chain for risks of modern slavery and human trafficking.

 ABOUT US